Star Trek: Strange New Worlds season 3: Release

+Streaming

 The season was released on the streaming service Paramount+ in the United States, Canada, the United Kingdom, Latin America, Australia, Italy, France, Germany, Switzerland, Austria, and Japan.
 It premiered on July 17, 2025, with its first two episodes.
 The rest of the 10-episode run was released weekly until September 11.
 "A Space Adventure Hour", which was released on July 31, was made available for free for a week on Paramount+, Pluto TV, and YouTube.
 The series is released in New Zealand on TVNZ, in India on Voot, and in other European countries on SkyShowtime (a combination of Paramount+ and the streaming service Peacock).

+Home media

+The season was released on DVD, Blu-Ray, and Limited Edition Steelbook formats in the US on March 3, 2026.
+The release includes over three hours of bonus features, including deleted and extended scenes, gag reels, Navia's "personal log", and featurettes on the making of the season, its virtual production, and the visual effects.
+The Steelbook format features the season's character posters and includes collectible stickers.

 Reception

 Critical response

-The review aggregator website Rotten Tomatoes reported that 90% of 38 critics reviews were positive.
-The website's critics consensus reads, "Still a bright beacon in the Star Trek universe, Strange New Worldss third season makes up for its lack of narrative ambition with gleaming execution."
+Based primarily on early reviews, review aggregator website Rotten Tomatoes reported that 88% of 39 critics reviews were positive and the average of rated reviews was 7.6 out of 10.
+The critics consensus reads, "Still a bright beacon in the Star Trek universe, Strange New Worldss third season makes up for its lack of narrative ambition with gleaming execution."
 Metacritic, which uses a weighted average, assigned a score of 75 out of 100 based on 11 reviews, indicating a "generally favorable" response.
+Responses were less positive by the end of the season, with critics describing it as tonally uneven and a step down from the previous two seasons.

 Accolades

 Several cast members were named honorable mentions for TVLines "Performer of the Week": Peck for "Wedding Bell Blues", Mount for "Shuttle to Kenfori", Navia for "Terrarium", and Scrofano for "New Life and New Civilizations".
+At the end of the year, the series was named on best television series lists for 2025 by Inverse (12th), Den of Geek (21st), and Time Out (25th).